top of page

 Sensory Processing

 Children with sensory processing disorder (SPD) may be over- or under-responsive to sensory information; they may not be accurately interpreting sensory information or may have a sensory based motor disorder.
 Studies have found that 40% of children with ADHD also have Sensory Processing Disorder (Ahn, Miller et. al., 2004).
 Sensory processing difficulties observed in individuals with autism can overlap with those seen in SPD.
-Yvonne works alongside parents to provide strategies, including the BrainWorks program, to address children’s sensory needs and enable them to thrive at home, school, and in everyday life.
+Yvonne works alongside parents to provide strategies to address children’s sensory needs- supporting them to thrive at home, school, and in everyday life.

 Developing Self-Regulation:

 Self-regulation means we are able to regulate our own feelings and behaviours.
 A child with poor self-regulation may have a meltdown over a small problem, like being told they have to stop playing with their favourite toy as the family are going out.
-Yvonne teaches parents how to implement The Zones of Regulation® at home, and co-regulation strategies, to help their child regulate their emotions and behaviour
+Self-regulation develops through a parent providing co-regulation.
+This is an individualised process.

 Behaviour parent training